 2. Precisely handle empty values:default_if_noneFilter

-In certain specific scenarios, you may need to make a more accurate judgment, only for the variable value ofnilThe situation where a variable does not exist or is not assigned (not just an empty string) is set to a default value, while an empty string is retained as is.
-AnQiCMS providesdefault_if_noneFilter.
+Under certain specific scenarios, you may need to make a more accurate judgment, only for variable values ofnil(indicating that the variable does not exist or is not assigned, rather than just an empty string) the default value is set, while an empty string is retained as is.
+AnQiCMS provides for thisdefault_if_nonefilter.

-This filter is similar todefaultThe main difference lies in that it is only fornilvalue takes effect.
-If the value of the variable is an empty string ("")default_if_noneit will consider it a valid value and display it, whiledefaultit will be considered as 'empty' and the default value will be displayed.
+This filter is compatible withdefaultThe main difference is that it only targetsnilvalue takes effect.
+If the variable's value is an empty string ("")default_if_noneit will treat it as a valid value and display it, whereasdefaultit will be considered as "empty" and display the default value.

-The method of use isdefaultthe same as the filter:
+The way to use withdefaultis the same as the filter:

 <p>文章作者: {{ archive.Author|default_if_none:"匿名读者" }}</p>

-• If it is""(Empty String):Displays an empty string (i.e., no content is displayed).
+""(Empty string): Display an empty string (i.e., no content is displayed). - If it is

-Understand the subtle differences between these two filters can help you control the rendering logic of the template more accurately.
+Understand the subtle differences between these two filters, which can help you control the rendering logic of the template more accurately.

-3. Using conditional judgment{% if %}Rendering different structures with tags
+3. Use conditional judgment{% if %}Tag rendering of different structures

-In addition to directly setting default text, sometimes you may need to display a completely different content structure based on whether a variable exists, or even not display certain blocks.
-AnQiCMS templates support syntax similar to Django.{% if 条件 %}Labels, which allows us to flexibly perform conditional rendering.
+In addition to setting default text directly, sometimes you may need to display a completely different content structure based on the existence of variables, or even not display certain blocks.
+AnQiCMS templates support syntax similar to Django's{% if 条件 %}Label, which allows us to flexibly perform conditional rendering.

-When a variable has a value, display a segment of HTML; when the variable is empty, display a different HTML structure, or a placeholder image.This is especially useful when dealing with images, ad slots, and optional content modules.
+When a variable has a value, display a segment of HTML; when the variable is empty, display a different HTML structure, or a placeholder image.This is particularly useful when handling images, ad slots, and optional content modules.

 {% archiveDetail articleLogo with name="Logo" %}